 The lack of an accepted standard definition for desensitization presents a major challenge.
 The primary outcome differed across all of the trials.
 A consensus definition for clinically meaningful desensitization is urgently needed.
+Furthermore, desensitization is a surrogate outcome for the clinically meaningful outcomes of a decrease in reactions to accidental exposure to peanuts, a reduction in use of epinephrine, and an improvement in quality of life.
+Studies have not yet demonstrated that desensitization to peanut protein improves these outcomes.

 Finally, there is considerable uncertainty about the long-term outcomes for both AR101 and Viaskin Peanut.
 There is hope that a subset of patients may develop sustained unresponsiveness, but for now the assumption is that patients will remain on these therapies indefinitely.
 This raises issues about long-term adherence to therapy, particularly during adolescence and young adulthood.
 If patients are not continuously adherent, they may no longer be desensitized and could have a serious allergic reaction to the therapy itself.
-With oral immunotherapy, food aversion can be an issue in a subset of patients and eosinophilic esophagitis may become more common
+With oral immunotherapy, food aversion can be an issue in a subset of patients and eosinophilic esophagitis may become more common reactions to accidental exposure to peanuts, neither of which has been demonstrated.
+Thus, there is only moderate certainty of a comparable, small, or substantial net health benefit and a small (but non-zero) likelihood of a negative net health benefit for AR101 compared with strict avoidance and rapid use of epinephrine (PI, promising, but inconclusive).
+Given the need for frequent visits to doctors during the dose escalation phase and the frequent adverse events, it will be important to ensure that patients receive adequate informed consent and that their preferences are carefully elicited prior to initiating desensitization therapy with AR101.